ppy/osu-wiki/news/2023/2023-11-24-4dmwc-registrations-open.md

 To register, fill out the [following form](http://4dm-registrations.dannypx.com/).
 Before doing so, please read and understand the following rules:

-- **You must be within the 4 key rank range of #1,000-9,999** both when you submit your registration and until the end of the registration phase.
+- **You must be within the 4K rank range of #1,000-9,999** both when you submit your registration and until the end of the registration phase.
 - **You must not have violated the [osu! community rules](/wiki/Rules) in the past 12 months.**
 - **You must not exceed the global osu!mania rank of #250.**
-- **You must not have been a part of a former winning 4 Digit MWC team.**
+- **You must not have been a part of a former winning 4DM team.**
-- **Join the official [Discord Server](https://discord.gg/W2MQ647) for 4DM2024.**
+- **Join the official [Discord server](https://discord.gg/W2MQ647) for 4DM2024.**

 On top of that, there will be a separate skill-banning phase that will bar players above a certain skill level from participating based on a purely mathematical procedure.
 Stay tuned in the server to know whether this will affect you or your team!

-To keep up with the tournament's latest announcements, we encourage joining the [4DM Discord Server](https://discord.gg/W2MQ647), checking the [forum post](https://osu.ppy.sh/community/forums/topics/1848473), and reading the [wiki article](/wiki/Tournaments/4DM/2024) for more information.
+To keep up with the tournament's latest announcements, we encourage joining the [4DM Discord server](https://discord.gg/W2MQ647), checking the [forum post](https://osu.ppy.sh/community/forums/topics/1848473), and reading the [wiki article](/wiki/Tournaments/4DM/2024) for more information.
 We're eager to see you all there!

 —RandomeLoL & The 4DM Coordinator Team